cmacho/haircolorGAN/README.md

 # haircolorGAN

-We implement a variation of the cycleGAN architecture that allows changing between multiple hair colors in portrait images.
-We build on the PyTorch implementation of pix2pix and cycleGAN at [pytorch-cycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+We implement a variation of the cycleGAN architecture (described in [this paper](https://arxiv.org/pdf/1703.10593.pdf)) that allows changing between multiple hair colors in portrait images.
+We build on the [PyTorch implementation of pix2pix and cycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) by [Jun-Yan Zhu](https://github.com/junyanz), [Taesung Park](https://github.com/taesung) and [Tongzhou Wang](https://ssnl.github.io/).
 The modified cycleGAN architecture is sketched in the following diagram.

 <img src="imgs/multiple_colors_architecture.png" width="800px"/>